Shossy/laba-4-ap/README.md

 # laba-4-ap

 ## About
-A small back-end project made with django
+A small back-end project made with flask

 ## How to set up
 1. open cmd.exe in desired location